How to get your business license (A guide for all 50 US states)

 How long it takes to get your business licenses depends mostly on what kind of licenses you need and what state you plan to operate in.
 It could take anywhere from a few days to a few months.

-The moral of the story?
-It’s a good idea to ask your local business organization how long business permit approvals usually take in your area.
-Then apply early for any permits which have long approval times.
-You don’t want to put off your grand opening because you’re stuck waiting for a license.
+Ask your local business organization how long business permit approvals usually take in your area.
+Then apply early for permits with long approval times.
+You don’t want to put off your grand opening because you’re waiting for a license.

 The 4 steps to apply for a business license

-The process for getting a business license depends a lot on where you are, but, in general, here’s how to obtain a business license:
+The process for getting one depends a lot on where you are, but, in general, here’s how to obtain a business license:

 The first major step is to gather all the information you’ll need to get your licenses—and we recommend you get organized.

-Start by creating a spreadsheet or word document to gather your research—you’ll want to keep track of the information so you don’t repeat your efforts later.
+Start by creating a spreadsheet or other document to gather your research—you’ll want to keep track of the information, so you don’t repeat your efforts later.
 Then, for each kind of license you need, find and write down the following:

 - How often the license needs to be renewed